All of the information you need to start your journey in Tenebris Realm!

 Use the Unique Spells Table as reference when crafting your spells.

 These spells must be approved by a Gamemaster.

-Rank 9 mages that also have the ability to cast Special Spells.
+Rank 9 mages who also have 5 points in the arcane skill have the ability to cast Special Spells.
 These are spells that can do the following three things simultaneously:

 Damage OR Healing